jamietre/CsQuery/README.md

 The NuGet package will always reflect the release noted here.
 The code on GitHub may contain changes since the last NuGet release.

-### Current Release Notes
+### Release Notes

 The current release is 1.1.3 (July 17, 2012).
-Read the complete [release notes for version 1.1.3](http://blog.outsharked.com/2012/07/csquery-113-released.html).
+Read the complete [release notes for version 1.1.3](http://blog.outsharked.com/2012/07/csquery-113-released.html), or see [all release notes.](http://blog.outsharked.com/search/label/csquery-release)

-You can see more detailed release notes for this and previous versions in the [source code readme](https://github.com/jamietre/CsQuery/blob/master/source/README.md).
-For a play-by-play, [see the change log.](https://github.com/jamietre/CsQuery/blob/master/source/CsQuery/Documentation/Changes.md)
+There are no formal release notes for minor bugfix releases.
+For information on changes between significant releases, please review the detailed change log for in the [source code readme](https://github.com/jamietre/CsQuery/blob/master/source/README.md).

 ### Documentation